Enrolled agents: Frequently asked questions

 Each exam part may be taken 4 times per testing window, which runs from May 1 to the end of February.

-The test is offered from May 1 to the end of Feb. of the following year.
+The test is generally offered from May 1 to the end of February of the following year.
 The test is not offered during the annual blackout period in March and April.
 During this time the test is updated with the most recent tax law.
+The test this year will be offered from July 1, 2026, to Feb.
+28, 2027, for domestic test candidates and Sept.
+1, 2026, to Feb.
+28, 2027, for international test candidates.

 SEE availability/scheduling

 After your appointment has been scheduled, you will receive a confirmation number.
-Keep this number for your records - you will need it to reschedule, cancel, or change your appointment.
-If you schedule online you will receive an appointment confirmation email containing the appointment date, time, location, examination name, and confirmation number.
-Review the confirmation email immediately for accuracy and, if an error occurred, notify Prometric at 800-306-3926 (toll-free) or 443-751-4193 (toll), Monday through Friday between 8 a.m. and 9 p.m.
-ET.
+Keep this number for your records.
+You will need it to reschedule, cancel, or change your appointment.
+If you schedule online, you will receive an appointment confirmation email containing the appointment date, time, location, examination name and confirmation number.
+Review the confirmation email immediately for accuracy and, if an error occurred, notify PSI at the above phone numbers.
 You may take each part of the examination at your convenience and in any order.
 Examination parts do not have to be taken on the same day or on consecutive days.
 You may take each part up to four times during the test window.
-The current test window is May 1, 2024 to Feb.
-28, 2025.
+The current test window is July 1, 2026, to Feb.
+28, 2027, for U.S. domestic candidates.
+The current test window for international candidates is from Sept.
+1, 2026, to Feb.
+28, 2027.
 Testing is unavailable during the months of March and April while the examination is being updated.

 If you fail an exam part, you must allow 24 hours before scheduling another appointment for that same part.
 However, you can schedule an appointment for a different exam part without waiting 24 hours.